scality/metalk8s/docs/operation/changing_node_hostname.rst

          Architecture: x86-64

 #.
-On the bootstrap node, check the hostname edition allowed a change of status
+On the bootstrap node, check the hostname edition incurred a change of
-   on the bootstrap.
+   status on the bootstrap.
 The node must be in a **NotReady** status.

    .. code-block:: shell